Jayzh7/DAN-for-thermal/README.md

 ## demo
 An example of the application of this model is as follow.
-No quantitative result is given as that is not our main concern.
+Quantitative analysis is to follow.
 But our experience shows that it does not work well for side view faces and we are exploring solutions.

 ![alt text](https://github.com/Jayzh7/DAN-for-thermal/blob/master/demo.jpg "demo image")